Viewing historical information about participants

 |Identity Provider||The name of the Identity Provider with which the participant successfully authenticated.|

 Indicates whether this participant used direct media when connected to this VMR.

 See Direct media (end-to-end encrypted calls) for more information.

 Media stream details are displayed when you view the details of an individual participant.
 Note that media streams are not displayed for any participants who are directly connected to an externally-hosted conference, such as a Microsoft Teams or Skype for Business meeting, or Google Meet.

 For standard transcoded calls this section is labeled "Conferencing Node media streams" and the Tx and Rx statistics are shown from the perspective of the Conferencing Node (and the descriptions in the table below are written from that perspective).
 For direct media calls this section is labeled "Client media streams" and the statistics are instead shown from the perspective of the client participant.

 Indicates whether the information is for the Audio, Video, or Presentation stream.

-Note that a presentation stream is not shown for Infinity Connect clients that are sending or receiving still images or PDF pages (as opposed to screen sharing, or receiving full motion presentation).
+Note that a presentation stream is not shown for Connect apps that are sending or receiving still images or PDF pages (as opposed to screen sharing, or receiving full motion presentation).